loris-imageserver/loris/doc/docker_loris_in_10.md

 This guide assumes that you have [Docker](https://www.docker.com/) [installed](http://docs.docker.com/installation/#installation) and the [source code for Loris](https://github.com/pulibrary/loris) cloned.
 The result will be a Loris cluster running three nodes.

+Hints:
-Hint: add yourself to the docker group so that you can run docker commands without `sudo`.
+ * Add yourself to the docker group so that you can run docker commands without `sudo`.
+ * Make sure nothing is running on ports 80, 5001, 5002, or 5003 on your machine.

  1. Get the image from [Docker Hub](https://registry.hub.docker.com/u/pulibrary/loris/)